rapaccinim/learning-lens/README.md

 A Lens is a first-class reference to a *subset* of data type/structure.

-Lensese are based on [Twan van Laarhoven's polymorphic function references](https://www.twanvl.nl/blog/haskell/cps-functional-references), implemented initially in [Haskell](https://www.haskell.org/) programming language:
+Lenses are based on [Twan van Laarhoven's polymorphic function references](https://www.twanvl.nl/blog/haskell/cps-functional-references), implemented initially in [Haskell](https://www.haskell.org/):
 > *[...] functional references (also called lenses) are like a pointer into a field of some data structure.
 The value of this field can be extracted and modified*.

 In JavaScript, Lens features are already in the [Ramda](https://ramdajs.com/) functional library.